NixOS/nixpkgs/pkgs/development/haskell-modules/HACKING.md

     $ gh auth login
     ```

+1. Make sure you have setup your `~/.cabal/config` file for authentication
+    for uploading the NixOS package versions to Hackage.
+See the following
+    section for details on how to do this.

 1. Make sure you have correctly marked packages broken.
 One of the previous
     sections explains how to do this.